bartr/k3d-droplet-lab/README.md

 ## Service endpoints

 - All endpoints are usable in your browser via `ctl+click`
+  - We map the `NodePorts by removing a zero
+    - https is provided by `Caddy` and `Let's Encrypt`
   - Application <https://sfo.bartr.co>
   - WebValidate <https://sfo.bartr.co:3088/metrics>
   - Prometheus <https://sfo.bartr.co:3000>